Trust Protector Definition and Role

 Under the laws of some states, the trust protector will be able to exercise these powers without the need for court approval.
 This can minimize the costs incurred in administering the trust.

-Is the Trust Protector Paid?
+Paying the Trust Protector

 A trust protector is entitled to compensation for the services he renders on behalf of the trustees and beneficiaries.
 The trust agreement should set forth the method for determining how much he is paid.